 Is That Honey You’re Eating Real?

-Health-conscious people are using more honey as a sweetener, and they are happy to see its price coming down.
+More and more health-conscious people are using honey as a sweetener, and they are happy to see its price coming down.
 But, how can this be when the bees that make honey are dying, and production is down?
-The unfortunate thing is that consumers may not be getting what they are paying for.
-Low-cost imports of a product that is claimed to be honey have flooded markets in North America.
+The unfortunate thing is that consumers may not be getting what they are paying for—low-cost imports of a product that is claimed to be honey have flooded markets in North America.

 A strange ailment called colony collapse disorder has been striking hives everywhere.
 Various theories have been put forward:

 - The widespread use of pesticides and insecticides;

 - Microwaves carrying cellphone signals disrupt bee navigation so they can’t find their way back to their hives;

 - Industrial emissions of diesel and gasoline fumes are stressing bees;